In an ideal world, the process of buying a property abroad would be a methodical and systematic business.

 On these sites, you can invariably find someone who has experienced the same problem as you, who may be able to endorse or warn you off a particular developer, and who can highlight some of the issues you may not have thought of.
 And you may soon find you have plenty of advice and experiences to offer to others.

-The author, Alexander Garrett, is a freelance property writer who contributes regularly to The Observer and British Airways' Business Life.
+The author, Alexander Garrett, is a freelance property writer.

 Some information contained herein may have changed since it was first published.
 PrimeLocation strongly advises you to seek current legal and/or financial advise from a qualified professional.